Antique and collectible collections have a special meaning and presence in the world of

 have bought and sold numerous collections of antiques from all over the

-collection of antique hotel or call bells, several collections of
+collection of antique hotel / call bells, several collections of

 We have also helped

-sell portions several large antique collections and others in their
+sell portions several large antique collections and other collections in their

-entirety for collectors who were ready to sell after years of enjoying
+entirety for collectors downsizing or refocusing their collections after years of enjoying

 We are experienced and well

-positioned to take on the task of the considerable work involved in
+positioned to take on the task and the considerable work involved in

 properly dealing with this sort of endeavor.

-I am, and stuff that is simply ordered new from catalogs being offered
+I am, and junk that is simply ordered new from catalogs being offered

 up as antiques and collectibles.